dotnetprog/dataverse-configuration-migration-tool/README.md

 Get latest version of the tool built on this [release](https://github.com/dotnetprog/dataverse-pcf-lookup-treeview/releases/latest)
 > [!NOTE]
 > If you want to use the built version of the tool , `appsettings.Production.json` will need to be setup manually with your azure service principal credentials.
-> [Quick Guide](https://recursion.no/blogs/dataverse-setup-service-principal-access-for-environment/) to create an azure service princpal
+> [Quick Guide](https://recursion.no/blogs/dataverse-setup-service-principal-access-for-environment/) to create an azure service principal
 ## Why ❓

 Configuration Migration Tool and the PowerPlatform Cli Tool (pac data import verb) seem to have it's limitations when automating in ci/cd.
 Also, these two only works on a windows machine. \